Massachusetts, New Hampshire, and Rhode Island Allow Dual Agency

-Unlike the legal field where one lawyer or law firm is prohibited from representing opposing parties in a transaction, many states, including Massachusetts and New Hampshire, do still allow this practice when it comes to real estate agents and their real estate companies.
+Unlike the legal field where one lawyer or law firm is prohibited from representing opposing parties in a transaction, many states, including Massachusetts, New Hampshire & Rhode Island, do still allow this practice when it comes to real estate agents and their real estate companies.
 The conflicts of interest are obvious when a real estate agent has one client negotiating against another client.
 In such a case, the agent’s ability to provide true fiduciary duty to both parties is limited.
 A real estate agent cannot simultaneously negotiate the best price for the seller and the lowest price for the buyer.

-According to the Massachusetts Board of Registration, “a dual agent cannot satisfy fully the duties of loyalty, full disclosure, obedience to lawful instructions which is required of an exclusive seller or buyer agent.”
-In Massachusetts and New Hampshire real estate professionals must disclose dual agency and consumers must consent to it.
+According to the Massachusetts Board of Registration, “a dual agent cannot satisfy fully the duties of loyalty, full disclosure, and obedience to lawful instructions which are required of an exclusive seller or buyer agent.”
+In Massachusetts, New Hampshire, and Rhode Island real estate professionals must disclose dual agency and home-buying consumers must consent to it.